-- 1) Drip edges are not required, but strongly recommended for flashings around the outside perimeter of a building, in order to protect wall finishes, and when drip edges are used they must extend at least 12 mm (1/2") from the vertical face. - 2) All flashings, regardless of their profile or application, must be hemmed. - 3) The vertical leg of any metal flashing that overlaps roofing material must be at least 75 mm (3") in height, exclusive of the drip or hemmed edge, when measured between each break.
+- 1) Drip edges are not required but are strongly recommended for flashings around the outside perimeter of a building, to protect wall finishes.
+When drip edges are used they must extend at least 12 mm (1/2") from the vertical face. - 2) All flashings, regardless of their profile or application, must be hemmed. - 3) The vertical leg of any metal flashing that overlaps roofing material must be at least 75 mm (3") in height, exclusive of the drip or hemmed edge, when measured between each break.